jyourstone/jellyfin-smartplaylist-plugin/README.md

 When deleting a smart playlist, you can choose whether to also delete the corresponding Jellyfin playlist:

 - **Delete both (default)**: Removes both the smart playlist configuration and the Jellyfin playlist
-- **Delete configuration only**: Keeps the Jellyfin playlist and removes the "[Smart]" suffix, making it a regular manually managed playlist
+- **Delete configuration only**: Keeps the Jellyfin playlist and removes the custom prefix/suffix (if any), making it a regular manually managed playlist

 This is useful when you for example want to populate a playlist automatically once, then manage it manually.

+#### Custom Playlist Naming

+You can customize how smart playlist names appear in Jellyfin by configuring a prefix and/or suffix in the Settings tab:

+- **Prefix**: Text added before the playlist name (e.g., "My " → "My Action Movies")
+- **Suffix**: Text added after the playlist name (e.g., " - Smart" → "Action Movies - Smart")
+- **Both**: Use both prefix and suffix (e.g., "My " + " - Smart" → "My Action Movies - Smart")
+- **None**: Leave both empty for no prefix/suffix

+The naming configuration applies to all new smart playlists.
+When you delete a smart playlist but keep the Jellyfin playlist, the custom prefix/suffix will be automatically removed.

 ### Automatic Updates